Active Learning a Convex Body in Low Dimensions: Introduction

 As an aside, we show that when $\PS$ is a set of $n$ points chosen uniformly at random from the unit square and $\body$ is a (fixed) smooth convex body, $\Ex{\priceY{\PS}{\body}} = O(n^{1/3})$, and this bound is tight when $\body$ is a disk (our result also generalizes to higher dimensions, see \lemref{ex:sep:pr}).
 For randomly chosen points, the separation price is related to the expected size of the convex hull of $\PS \cap \body$, which is also known to be $\Theta(n^{1/3})$ \cite{b-rpcba-07}.
 We believe this result may be of independent interest, see \apndref{ex:sep:pr}.

-\item In \secref{improved:2d} we present an improved algorithm for the 2D case, and show that the number of queries made is $O(\priceY{\PS}{\body} \log^2 n)$.
+\item In \secref{improved:2d} we present an improved algorithm for the 2D problem, and show that the number of queries made is $O(\priceY{\PS}{\body} \log^2 n)$.
 This result is $O(\log^2 n)$ approximation to the optimal solution, see \thmref{improved:alg:2d}.

 \item We consider the extreme scenarios of the problem: Verifying that all points are either inside or outside of $\body$.
 For each problem we present a $O(\log n)$ approximation algorithm to the optimal strategy.
 The results are presented in \secref{emptiness:2d}, see \lemref{greedy-method-empty} and \lemref{reverse:emptiness}.